Updated: October 2021

 And, finally, the overall weirdness of calendars, dates and times is examined philosophically by Dave Delong (Intercalation).

 Bottom-line: Use the blackbox approach.
-Always use Calendar and its cohorts (e.g., Date, DateFormatter, Locale, and DateComponents), which are all built on top of the ICU (International Components for Unicode) libraries.
+Always use Calendar, Date, DateFormatter, Locale, and DateComponents), which are all built on top of the ICU (International Components for Unicode) libraries.

 In Swift, a Date() value encapsulates a single point in time, independent of any particular calendrical system or time zone.
-To accomplish this, a Date() value is stored as a 64-bit floating point number counting the number of seconds as a relative offset from the reference date of January 1, 2001 at 00:00:00 UTC.
-Note: UTC stands for Coordinated Universal Time.
+To accomplish this, a Date() value is stored as a Double (64-bit floating point number) counting the number of seconds as a relative offset from the reference date of January 1, 2001 at 00:00:00 UTC (Coordinated Universal Time).

-So let’s begin with setting a variable to the current date/time (as a 64-bit floating point number typecast as a Date structure) and printing out the result.
-The default date/time output is printed as an ISO8061-formatted string referenced to UTC.
+So let’s begin with getting the current date/time and printing out the default result as an ISO8061-formatted string referenced to UTC.

 The above options provide commonly used combinations of date and time formats.
 We can access just date only (timeStyle set to .none) or time only (dateStyle set to .none) as the following examples show (based on en_US in Seattle).

-Now for the cool part: localization of date and time!
-We create a Locale object that will use localization of date and time formats in the results.
+Now for the cool part.
+We can create a Locale object that will auto-magically localize the date and time formatted results.